In a rush? Here's the quick run-down.

 Questions

-One of the biggest conversations happening in the early years for some time has been about bright coloured backgrounds vs a more neutral approach.
+One of the biggest conversations happening in the early years for some time has been about bright colored backgrounds vs a more neutral approach.
 While the former can often be more fun and engaging, research suggests that busy bright displays can distract and overstimulate children.

 Questions